 Made to measure

-We are fully aware that the land of made to measure tailoring has become more and more confusing, with options you’re more likely to hear in the bespoke suiting world, we clear up the differences, so that you can be confident of the choices you’re making:
+We are fully aware that the land of made to measure tailoring has become more and more confusing.
+So we've made a clear guide for you to clear up the differences so you can be confident in the choices you’re making.

-- A half canvas suit construction starts at the padded shoulder to halfway down the jackets body.
-Some jackets are fused and this is where you may find glue being used to attach the interfacing.
-This is a cheaper option, that I wouldn’t suggest and why on some suits that have been dry cleaned you may find bubbling occurring around the chest area.
+- A half canvas suit construction starts at the padded shoulder to halfway down the jacket body.
+Some jackets are fused, and this is where you may find glue being used to attach the interfacing.
+This is a cheaper option that I wouldn’t suggest, and this is why on some suits that have been dry cleaned, you may find bubbling occurring around the chest area.

 Why would you choose a half canvas suit?